Denis Thatcher: Business career

-Thatcher was already a wealthy man when he met Margaret and financed her training as a barrister, and a home in Chelsea, London; he also bought a large house in Lamberhurst, Kent, in 1965.
+Thatcher was already a wealthy man when he met Margaret, and he financed her training as a barrister, and a home in Chelsea, London.
+He also bought a large house in Lamberhurst, Kent, in 1965.
 His firm employed 200 people by 1957.

-Thatcher became managing director of his family's firm Atlas in 1947 and chairman in 1951, leading its overseas expansion.
-By the early 1960s, he found being in sole control of the family company difficult; this, his wife's political career, and their desire for financial security caused Thatcher to sell Atlas to Castrol in 1965 for £530,000 (£ today).
+Thatcher became managing director of his family's firm Atlas Preservatives in 1947 and chairman in 1951, leading its overseas expansion.
+By the early 1960s, he found being in sole control of the family company difficult.
+This, his wife's political career, and their desire for financial security caused Thatcher to sell Atlas to Castrol in 1965 for £530,000 (£ today).
 He continued to run Atlas and received a seat on Castrol's board; after Burmah Oil took over Castrol in 1966, Thatcher became a senior divisional director, managing the planning and control department.
 He retired from Burmah in June 1975, four months after his wife won the Conservative Party leadership election.

 In addition to being a director of Burmah Oil, Thatcher was a director and deputy chairman of Attwoods from July 1983 until January 1994.
 He was also a director of Quinton Hazell and a consultant to Amec and CSX.